Home

 9. Norinco – $17.71 billion

 Norinco is known to firearms enthusiasts because of its SKS rifles, semi-auto civilian AK-47s, and semi-auto M14 rifle clones.
-But the company is actually a huge Chinese defense and aerospace conglomerate supplying its country with many different military items.
+However, the company is actually a huge Chinese defense and aerospace conglomerate supplying its country with many different military items.
 “Norinco” is a contraction of “China North Industry Corporation.”
 The company is state-owned and was founded in 1988.
 The company answers to the Commission on Science, Technology, and Industry for National Defense.

 Norinco’s factories churn out a whole range of industrial products, including chemicals used elsewhere in manufacturing.
-It builds oilfield equipment for petroleum extraction, all kinds of light vehicles such as trucks, cars, and motorcycles, and industrial machinery.
+It builds oilfield equipment for petroleum extraction, and all kinds of light vehicles such as trucks, cars, motorcycles, and industrial machinery.
 It also produces explosives for both commercial markets and for military purposes.

 On the military side of its business, Norinco makes all kinds of materiel for the People’s Liberation Army.
 These include major pieces of combat hardware such as tanks, armored personnel carriers (APCs), manned aircraft and drones, artillery, artillery shells, mortars, radar arrays, and missiles.
 Norinco also manufactures small arms and infantry heavy weapons, including pistols and assault rifles used by the Chinese army.
 Other armaments include light and heavy machine guns, rocket-propelled grenades, 30mm and 40mm grenade launchers, anti-tank recoilless rifles, anti-tank guided missiles like the Red Arrow, and many others.